tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 Disease Prediction Model: This component uses traditional ML algorithm to predict potential diseases based on the symptoms input by the user.
 The model is trained on a large of hundreds to thousands of patient records (denoted by frequency in dataset) to ensure reliable predictions.

 QA Language Model: This component uses a Language Model (LLM) to answer medical queries from users.
-The LLM is trained on scraped & prepared corpus dataset of medical queries, enabling it to provide detailed and accurate answers to a wide range of medical questions.
+The LLM is trained on my from-scratch scraped & prepared corpus dataset of medical queries, enabling it to provide detailed and accurate answers to a wide range of medical questions.

 The combination of these two components allows for a robust and interactive healthcare system that can assist both patients and healthcare professionals in diagnosing diseases and finding relevant medical information.
 The system is designed to be user-friendly, with an intuitive interface that makes it easy for anyone to use.